aksweb/algo8_Task_Management/Readme.md

 );
 ```

-**4. Open the project directory in terminal and run the following commands
+**4. Open the project directory in terminal and run the following commands**

 ```bash
 npm install
 npm start
 ```

-6. Or To directly Test the APIs run the following command before stopping the server on port 3000:
+**6. Or To directly Test the APIs run the following command before stopping the server on port 3000:**

    ```bash
    npm run test
    ```

-7. To manually test the API using REST api extension or POSTMAN as explained above, do the following:
+**7. To manually test the API using REST api extension or POSTMAN as explained above, do the following:**

    ```bash
    ### signup